This page is not affiliated with the Emu/Ensoniq

 If you have a question about machines different from ESQ-1 (and no,

-the SQ-1 is not the same, not even the same family), ESQm, and SQ80, please
+the SQ-1 is not the same, not even the same family), ESQm, SQ80, and the Mirage line of samplers please

 go straight to SynthZone.
 I couldn't tell